Plan Your Visit

 Located in the main Blue Lagoon complex, the café and the indoor dining area offer an enticing range of fresh snacks and refreshing beverage.
 These areas are open during the lagoon’s hours of operation.

 Built into a magnificent lava cliff on the western shore of the Blue Lagoon, Lava Restaurant combines stunning views, organic architecture, and Icelandic cuisine made from fresh, local, seasonal ingredients.
 Opened in 2007, the restaurant’s voluminous interior and double height, floor-to-ceiling windows create the setting for a relaxing yet unforgettable culinary experience on the banks of a wonder of the world.
-You are welcome dine in your robe from 11:00 to 17:00, but please note that the last seating for in-robe dining is at 16:00.
+You are welcome to dine in your robe, but please note that the last seating for in-robe dining is at 16:00.

 Whether you seek the full spectrum of the Blue Lagoon’s enchantments or simply a delicious meal in the heart of a breathtaking landscape, Lava Restaurant will fulfill, delight, and inspire.
 You can find full details and booking information here.